Lismore GAA

 Lismore GAA is a Gaelic Athletic Association club based in Lismore, County Waterford, Ireland.
 The club enters teams in both GAA codes each year, which includes two adult hurling teams and one adult Gaelic football team in the Waterford County Championships.
-The club has won county titles in both Hurling and football, but in recent history the club has been mainly concerned with the game of hurling.
-The club's Camogie teams have also enjoyed much success.
+The club has won county titles in both hurling and football, but in recent history the club has been mainly concerned with the game of hurling.
+The club's camogie teams have also had several successes.